umami-hep/salt/docs/setup.md

             /cvmfs/unpacked.cern.ch/gitlab-registry.cern.ch/atlas-flavor-tagging-tools/algorithms/salt:latest/
         ```

-        The image comes with salt installed, but if you want an editable install, you can follow the package install instructions [below](contributing.md#install-the-salt-package).
+        The image comes with salt installed under `/salt/`, but if you want an editable install, you can follow the package install instructions [below](contributing.md#install-the-salt-package).

     === "Pull the image"